fdsayre/COMICAL/README.md

 # Computational Research Skills for Librarians: A Framework

-This document is the result of my own (ongoing) effort to learn computational research tools (e.g. R, git, etc.) and deterine the boundaries between my areas of (emerging) expertise and expertise disciplinary-specific expertise from informatics, computer science, etc. The hope is to create a somewhat logical list of concrete services that academic librarians could offer for those learning or using computational tools in their research.
+This document is the result of my own (ongoing) effort to learn computational research tools (e.g. R, git, etc.) and determine the boundaries between my areas of (emerging) expertise and expertise disciplinary-specific expertise from informatics, computer science, etc. The hope is to create a somewhat logical list of concrete services that academic librarians could offer for those learning or using computational tools in their research.
 I think this area has been fuzzy and it's made it hard to both learn skills and to offer services using those skills.

 More specifically, I want to think about what aspects of computational research are related to academic librarianship in a way that it makes sense for us to learn, practice, and teach those aspects.
 For example, I think things like documentation, versioning, and code sharing are practically and philosophically highly aligned with our own existing practice, while things like complex data visualization and machine learning are less related to our work.
-Some specific things related services academic librarians already do like text-mining,  bibliometric research, and helping clean and normaize datasets fall in the middle.
+Some specific things related services academic librarians already do like text-mining,  bibliometric research, and helping clean and normalize datasets fall in the middle.

-This is not a particilarily philosophically coherent document.
+This is not a particularly philosophically coherent document.

 I am never sure if anything I do is a good idea.